Lumagen Radiance 2021 Review

 When other sources review the Lumagen Radiance 2021 and related products without providing this extra data, you really can’t see what you’re missing.
 You’d only see that yellow and green got a little better, but blue and red still had issues.
 Now that you know that only pure red and pure blue have issues, but everything else has been fixed, you see more value in the Lumagen Radiance 2021.

 To further enhance the Radiance line, Lumagen has added Darbee support in the 20xx line.
-Many consumers, and professionals, were blown away by the Darbee but disliked the external box it added to their system.
+Many consumers and professionals were blown away by the Darbee but disliked the external box it added to their system.
 Now it can be combined with the full power of the Lumagen Radiance 2021 to provide the best image possible.

 Trying it out with Skyfall and The Avengers, the Darbee enhancement provides just a little bit of extra pop to the image, but without noticeable ringing or shadow crush.
-The definition between objects is slightly enhanced, and objects like a lantern against the water are accented a little more.
+The definition of objects is slightly enhanced, and objects like a lantern against the water are accented a little more.
 Using the split screen function you can tell the differences a bit more, but it remains subtle.

 Despite wanting to dislike the Darbee features, I find myself actually enjoying them in practice.
 I also feel that the Darbee benefits become more effective the better your display is.
 If your display already has a high native contrast ratio, the Darbee serves to enhance that.
 If you have middling contrast, the Darbee will improve it but might take a higher setting to accomplish the same goals.
 To me, it’s a nice bonus feature added on top of the toolkit the Lumagen Radiance 2021 already has.

 What else does the Lumagen Radiance 2021 have beyond a CMS system and the Darbee?
 With 4 HDMI inputs and dual HDMI outputs, it can handle the video devices in your system while outputting the signal to both your display and your receiver/processor.
 Why not just let the receiver handle HDMI switching?
 Because many of them should not.
 They mess up the video signal and make changes you can’t undo.
-The video processing they provide is often best disabled, and ideally they should only handle audio.
+The video processing they provide is often best disabled, and ideally, they should only handle audio.

 It also has a scaler that is better than those in a display or projector.
 DVD and Cable/Satellite content is scaled to your displays native resolution without the addition of ringing and other common artifacts.
 If you have a 4K display, Lumagen has a 4K version, the Radiance 2041, that will scale your sources to that resolution as well.
-Many 4K sets don’t have a CMS at all so the Lumagen Radiance 2021 provides a massive improvement to that image by making it accurate and providing a better scaled image.
+Many 4K sets don’t have a CMS at all so the Lumagen Radiance 2021 provides a massive improvement to that image by making it accurate and providing a better-scaled image.

 There is a whole host of other features to utilize.
-From anamorphic lenses, to game modes with faster response times, to custom resolutions and timing if you have a non-standard resolution.
+From anamorphic lenses to game modes with faster response times, to custom resolutions and timing if you have a non-standard resolution.
 The Lumagen Radiance 2021 is packed full of features that you really might not need, but are available if the reason arises.

-Of course the Lumagen Radiance 2021 isn’t perfect.
+Of course, the Lumagen Radiance 2021 isn’t perfect.
 If you aren’t using Auto-Calibration, the menu system can be a bit of a slog.
 There are many options, and understanding them requires keeping the manual close by and accessible.
 I’d like to see some improvements here in the future, perhaps a computer interface for managing all the presets, but it isn’t a deal breaker.
 Once everything is properly setup you’ll be able to avoid the menu system for a long time, and Auto-Calibration has really helped here.

 What is harder to evaluate is the value of the Lumagen Radiance 2021.
-For many people I think it is an easy purchase.
+For many people, I think it is an easy purchase.
 If you have a high-end display that lacks a CMS, like the Sony VPL-VW1000ES 4K projector, or any of the 4K TVs that lack a CMS, it will make a huge improvement.
 I personally think that a neutral, accurate image is far more important than extra resolution, so adding it to one of those displays to make them accurate is a giant upgrade.

-For some others it might be harder to justify.
+For some others, it might be harder to justify.
 Myself, I think it is one of the best investments you can make in your home theater.
 It takes an average display and makes is way above average, and it takes the best displays and makes them even better.
 It also migrates with you to your next display, much like a great pair of speakers will stay great as you upgrade amplifiers and processors.

 If you haven’t seen what the Lumagen Radiance 2021 can do, it’s hard to explain what a totally neutral, accurate image really looks like.
 Once you’ve seen it, you really never want to go back.
 It’s the best component on the market for what it does, and to me an almost indispensable component for a high performance home theater system.